-For eighteen years, FirstWorks has wielded the power of the arts to build community through inclusion and celebration of diversity.
+For nineteen years, FirstWorks has wielded the power of the arts to build community through inclusion and celebration of diversity.
 Through world-class artist residencies, FirstWorks engages the community and our youth with paths to activism, and mind-opening creativity — fostering new partnerships serving Rhode Island’s refugee and LGBTQ+ communities and offering opportunities to engage with the most pressing conversations of our time through the arts.

 FirstWorks’ Commitment to Antiracism